The Invisible Work of Motherhood: Recognizing the Mental Load on Labor Day 2025

 When we think about Labor Day, we celebrate workers, but there's an entire category of labor that remains invisible, uncounted, and unpaid.
 It's the work of building routines that increase independence while knowing exactly when to step in, ensuring you have childcare lined up for every single school break months in advance, tracking the textures your child will and won't eat, or noticing the subtle signs they're getting dysregulated before the meltdown hits.
 Your partner might jump in to help once you point it out, but you're the one holding the mental map of what needs to happen when and constantly scanning for what's coming next.

-Recent estimates suggest this invisible work represents $3.8 trillion in economic value, work that's disproportionately carried by women, even in households where both partners claim to want equality.
+Recent estimates suggest this invisible work represents $3.8 trillion in economic value, work that's disproportionately carried by women, even in households where both partners claim to want equality (Elsesser, 2024).
 Paradoxically, it can be even more challenging when your partner does more than traditional gender roles would dictate.
 There's an underlying message that we should be grateful, they're already doing 'so much.'
 Yet they often gravitate toward the visible tasks that get recognized, leaving us with the invisible, unappreciated, mental work and the additional burden of having to explain why that work matters.

 The Career Consequences Are Real